joshirishikesh14-star/commentor_b5/extension/SETUP.md

 9. All comments save automatically

 **Review:**
-1. Product owner logs into CommentSync dashboard
+1. Product owner logs into Echo dashboard
 2. Views all comments for "Osmos UAT"
 3. Each comment shows:
    - Page URL